midnightntwrk/midnight-architecture/specification/dust.md

 As stated, Dust is generated by Night over time.
 Technically this poses a challenge, as Night uses different key material to Dust.
-In addition to this, the Dust address to which any Night's Dust is delivered should be modifiable over time, to enable the use-case of leasing out Dust generation.
+In addition to this, the Dust address to which any Night's Dust is delivered should be modifiable over time, to enable the future use-case of leasing out Dust generation.

-This is primarily accomplished with a table linking Night and Dust addresses, and additional processing behaviour on processing Night inputs and outputs.
+These different addresses are reconciled by table linking Night and Dust addresses, and additional processing behaviour on processing Night inputs and outputs.
 For each input and output processed, a table of Dust generations is updated; this can then be referenced to determine the amount of Dust held in any given UTXO.
 Additionally, each Night output processed creates a new Dust UTXO.

 The core information about one Night UTXO generation is